bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 Hi, I'm Harry, Bob's coauthor for this series on architecture.
 Now I don't pretend to being an architect, but I do know a bit about Python.
 You know the apocryphal tale about [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality)?
-Everyone wants to be able to express an opinion, even if it's only about the colour of the biksheds?
+Everyone wants to be able to express an opinion, even if it's only about the colour of the bikesheds?
 Well this will be me essentially doing that about Bob's code.
 Not questioning the architecture.
 Just the cosmetics.
 But, readability counts, so here we go!